Skip to content

 • Directives: Use markdown directives syntax, incl. curly brackets, without confusing the Svelte compiler.

-• Frontmatter: Set page metadata for SEO, import resources with <link>s, define JS variables, and more, all from within frontmatter written in YAML, TOML, or JSON.
+• Frontmatter: Set page metadata for SEO, import resources with <link>s, import Svelte components, and more, all from within frontmatter written in YAML, TOML, or JSON.

 • Custom transformers: Inject custom transformers to pre- and post-process the in- and output of the math renderer, respectively.